touchtalent/BobbleAndroidSDK/readme_content.md

  ```

 ### 4. Search for a content:
-Search for a content based on a specific text.
+Search for a content based on a specific query.
 ```java
 BobbleContentManager.SearchBuilder builder = new BobbleContentManager.SearchBuilder();
 builder.setQuery("Happy Birthday!");